-This recipe makes six four-inch pancakes, or a three-pancake stack for two people.
-Of use your favorite from-scratch recipe, omitting the sugar.
+This recipe makes six four-inch pancakes or a three-pancake stack for two people.
+Use your favorite from-scratch recipe, omitting the sugar.

 Don’t worry if you make too much filling.
 You’ll like it so much, that you’ll use it up on everything else you cook.

 1. MAKE the mushroom sauce.
 Heat olive oil or butter in a large skillet over medium heat until hot, but not smoking.
-Add the mushrooms, garlic and onions, and sauté for 2-3 minutes, stirring regularly.
-Sprinkle the mushrooms with a bit of salt, cover with the lid and continue cooking the mushrooms for another 5-7 minutes, occasionally stirring.
+Add the mushrooms, garlic, and onions, and sauté for 2-3 minutes, stirring regularly.
+Sprinkle the mushrooms with a bit of salt, cover them with the lid, and continue cooking the mushrooms for another 5-7 minutes, occasionally stirring.